cavg/cavg.github.io/_posts/2015-11-15-debugging-grails-apps-without-ide-using-jdb.markdown

 `jdb -attach localhost:5005`

-Now JDB it is waiting for instructions, so I'll tell her to stop (set a breakpoint) when the execution comes to the line that begin with  `def s` within of index function.
+Now JDB is waiting for instructions, so I'll tell it to stop (set a breakpoint) when the execution comes to the line that begin with  `def s` within of index function.

 `stop at com.hello.TestController:8`